nokotamustang/PersonalPortfolio/README.md

 ## Altered AI - Machine Learning for Audio Morphing - Senior Software Engineer - 2022 to 2023

-Altered AI is a machine learning platform that uses deep learning algorithms to alter audio files.
+Altered AI uses deep learning algorithms to alter audio files.
 The platform is built using Python, PyTorch, and runs on AWS.

 ![Altered morphing](./img/al_morph.gif)